 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 If you will be taking nilotinib for a long time, it is very important that your doctor check your progress at regular visits to make sure that nilotinib is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using nilotinib while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control during treatment with nilotinib and for at least 14 days after the last dose to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Nilotinib can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 - If you can, avoid people with infections.
 Check with your doctor right away if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 - Check with your doctor right away if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.